- Preparation (General)

 9.4 A permanent binding will consist of a full cloth stiff cover in a colour of choice.
 The candidate’s surname and initials and a short title will be printed on the spine and front cover in gold lettering.
 The date the thesis was approved for final binding and submission should be included.
 Lettering on the spine should be along the spine from top to bottom.

-9.5 The final acid-free bound copy will be lodged with Graduate Research.
+9.5 The final acid-free bound copy will be lodged with Candidature Services.
 The acid free copy will be the archive copy and will not be available on loan.
 The thesis will be available electronically on the library website.

 9.6 Candidates may provide a copy of the corrected thesis directly to the principal supervisor.